-• The Bill would exempt all banking organizations-including not only BHCs, but also depository institutions and savings and loan holding companies ("SLHCs")-with less than \$250 billion in total consolidated assets from the current requirement to conduct company-run stress tests.

-- Banking organizations with \$250 billion or more in total consolidated assets would still be required to conduct company-run stress tests on a periodic basis but would no longer be required to do so on a semi-annual or annual basis. - Consistent with the proposed changes to the supervisory stress tests, the Bill would also reduce the number of scenarios for the company-run stress tests from three to two.
+- The Act exempts all banking organizations-including not only BHCs, but also depository institutions and savings and loan holding companies ("SLHCs")-with less than \$250 billion in total consolidated assets from the current requirement to conduct company-run stress tests. - Banking organizations with \$250 billion or more in total consolidated assets are still required to conduct company-run stress tests on a periodic basis but are no longer be required to do so on a semiannual or annual basis. - Consistent with the proposed changes to the supervisory stress tests, the Act also reduces the number of scenarios for the company-run stress tests from three to two.